maana-io/maana-lambda-boilerplates/README.md

 # maana-lambda-boilerplates
-Boilerplate code for various assistants that generate lambdas relying on boilerplate code
+Library for various assistants that generate lambdas relying on boilerplate code